Wembanyama returns with a huge performance as the Spurs beat the Wolves 126-97 for a 3-2 lead

 Anthony Edwards, who was limited to eight points in the first half, finished with 20 points for Minnesota.
 Julius Randle and Jaden McDaniels added 17 points apiece.

-Wembanyama returned after his ejection early in the second quarter of Minnesota’s 114-109 victory Sunday during Game 4 in Minneapolis.
+Wembanyama returned after being ejected early in the second quarter of Minnesota's 114-109 victory Sunday during Game 4 in Minneapolis.
 Wembanyama received a Flagrant 2 foul after elbowing Naz Reid in the throat.

 Both teams continued to hammer each other, with Reid receiving a technical foul for pushing Wembanyama in the back on a Minnesota free throw with 2:24 left in the first half.

+“I felt like, to start the game, we knew it was going to be physical,” Castle said.
+“So, just making that a point of emphasis and trying to keep them off the offensive glass.
+I feel like we started the game off well and that’s where our runs came from.
+But obviously they’re a good team.
+They’re going to go on their own run.
+So, just try not to hang our head when that does happen and be able to respond and spark another run for ourselves.”

-The foul fired up Wembanyama, not that he needed any additional motivation.
+The foul by Reid fired up Wembanyama, not that he needed any additional motivation.

 Wembanyama was 6 for 8 from the field and 2 for 3 on 3-pointers in scoring 18 points in the opening quarter.